Record changes to files or directories tracked by DVC.

 dvc commit has saved the changes into the cache, and that

 model.pkl is there.

-command you like, even ones not defined in a
+any command, even ones not defined in

-DVC-file.
+dvc.yaml.
 For example:

 $ python src/featurization.py data/prepared data/features $ python src/train.py data/features model.pkl $ python src/evaluate.py model.pkl data/features auc.metric

 Sometimes we want to clean up a code or configuration file in a way that doesn't cause a change in its results.
 We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change that doesn't produce different output of pipeline stages.

 $ git status -s M src/train.py $ dvc status train: changed deps: modified: src/train.py

 Let's edit one of the source code files.
 It doesn't matter which one.
 You'll see that both Git and DVC recognize a change was made.